 For-Profits Enjoy Prosperity

-The Chronicle of Higher Education reports that figures from the Education Department’s report, “The Condition of Education: 2012,” show that while students at public institutions were getting more financial aid, the increase was the sharpest at for-profit schools.
-These institutions saw a dramatic 55-percent increase in the number of students receiving financial aid between the 2006-2007 school year and the 2009-2010 academic year.
-The average amount of student loan aid for students at for-profit schools was $9,641.
+The Chronicle of Higher Education reports that figures from the Education Department's "The Condition of Education: 2012" show that while public institutions received more financial aid, the increase was the sharpest at for-profit schools.
+These institutions saw a dramatic 55-percent increase in students receiving financial assistance between the 2006-2007 school year and the 2009-2010 academic year.
+The average student loan aid amount for for-profit schools was $9,641.

 This video explains the need to apply for financial aid from a student's perspective.